penguian/glucat/INSTALL.md

-Rather than running the regression tests in-place and copying the output directly into `./test_runtime`, the script `./test/test-all-config-options.sh` produces as many copies of the whole direcory `glucat-0.12.0` as there are lines in `./test/config-options.txt`, naming them `glucat-0.12.0.1` to `glucat-0.12.0.12`, in the parent directory of `glucat-0.12.0`.
+Rather than running the regression tests in-place and copying the output directly into `./test_runtime`, the script `./test/test-all-config-options.sh` produces as many copies of the whole directory `glucat-0.12.1` as there are lines in `./test/config-options.txt`, naming them `glucat-0.12.1.1` to `glucat-0.12.1.12`, in the parent directory of `glucat-0.12.1`.
 This allows the effect of each set of configuration options to be directly compared, and also ensures that any side-effect of a configuration does not affect the test results of another configuration.